 This account is intended to mitigate the impact of certain cost and revenue variances between the forecast costs and revenues in a revenue requirements application and actual costs and revenues associated with the Company's hydroelectric and thermal generating facilities.
 Prior to fiscal 2020, these deferred variances were recovered in rates through the DARR, which was an additional charge on customer bills.
 The BCUC approved a reduction to the DARR from 5 per cent to 0 per cent effective April 1, 2019 and a refund of the net credit balance in the Fiscal 2020 to Fiscal 2021 Revenue Requirements Application in this account over the fiscal 2020 to fiscal 2021 test period.
-BC Hydro requested a return to the DARR table mechanism in the Fiscal 2022 Revenue Requirements Application for periods after fiscal 2021.
-The DARR table mechanism is a sliding scale that determines the level of the DARR based on the forecast net balance of the cost of energy variance accounts (i.e. the Heritage Deferral account, the Non-Heritage Deferral account, the Trade Income Deferral account, the Load Variance account and the Biomass Energy Program Variance account).
+The BCUC approved the recovery of the balance through the DARR table mechanism for fiscal 2022 and BC Hydro requested the continued application of the DARR table mechanism in the Fiscal 2023 to Fiscal 2025 Revenue Requirements Application for periods after fiscal 2022.
+The DARR table mechanism is a sliding scale that determines the level of the DARR based on the forecast net balance of the cost of energy variance accounts (i.e. the Heritage Deferral account, the Non-Heritage Deferral account, the Trade Income Deferral account, the Load Variance account, the Biomass Energy Program Variance account and the Low Carbon Fuel Credits Variance Regulatory Account).